HashaamMasood-97/DSC-ANDROID-DAY3/README.md

 ## finish() method

-The finish method removes the activity from the stack and the back button won't navigate towards the activity on which the finish() method is applied
+The finish method removes the activity from the stack and the back button won't navigate towards the activity in which the finish() method is applied

 ![alt-text](Images/3.PNG)

 ## onBackpressed() method

 By overriding this default method, you can customize the working on this method.
-As in the picture it is shown that onbackpressed method working default working is changed to displaying the toast.
+As in the picture it is shown that onbackpressed method default working is changed to displaying the toast.

 ![alt-text](Images/4.PNG)
 ![alt-text](Images/5.PNG)